Junior Eurovision Song Contest 2020: Contest overview

 The event took place on 29 November 2020 at 17:00 CET.
 Twelve countries participated, with the running order published on 23 November 2020.
 All the countries competing were eligible to vote with the jury vote, as well as participating and non-participating countries under an aggregated international online vote, eligible to vote.
 France won with 200 points, winning both the jury and online vote.
 Kazakhstan came second with 152 points, with Spain completing the top three.
 Russia, Serbia and Germany occupied the bottom three positions.

-Opening the show, Viki Gabor performed her winning song "Superhero".
-She later returned during the interval to perform the 2019 adult Eurovision winning song "Arcade" with Roksana Węgiel and Duncan Laurence, the latter having his appearance inserted via chroma keying.
-Alicja Szemplińska then performed "Empires", the intended Polish entry for the cancelled Eurovision Song Contest 2020.
-The show's co-host, Ida Nowakowska, performed as a backup dancer for Szemplińska.
+Opening the show, Viki Gabor performed her winning song in 2019, "Superhero".
+She later returned during the interval to perform the winning song for the in the adult Eurovision 2019, "Arcade", with Roksana Węgiel and Duncan Laurence, the latter having his appearance inserted via chroma keying.
+Alicja Szemplińska then performed "Empires", the intended for the cancelled Eurovision Song Contest 2020, with co-presenter Ida Nowakowska performing as a backup dancer.
 Closing the interval, all participants performed the common song, "Move the World", with their appearance also inserted via augmented reality and chroma key.

 Following the final, multiple delegations, including winner France, were accused of having used playback and pre-recorded vocals in the recordings of their performances.
 A formal request to respond to the allegations was denied by the EBU, which responded, "all countries were subject to the same controls and that the playback allegations were not true."